jfcere/ngx-malihu-scrollbar/README.md

 ### Service

-Alternatively, you can initialize scrollbar customizations using `MalihuScrollbarService` by providing either a selector, jQuery object or a HTML element along with the scrolling options.
+Alternatively, you can initialize scrollbar customizations using `MalihuScrollbarService` by providing either a string selector, a jQuery object or an HTML element along with the scrolling options.

 The service also provide access to other Malihu Custom Scrollbar methods such as `scrollTo`, `update`, `disable` and `destroy`.